Green Earth Book Awards

 Tamara Teaff, Retired Librarian, Virginia Reader’s Choice Committee

-Sharryn Larsen Walker, 2023 CWU Distinguished Professor for Service, Professor, Central Washington University
+Sharryn Larsen Walker, Distinguished Professor, Central Washington University

 Past Winners